Turrabo/roll20darkred/readme.md

 </div>

-### What is done?
+### What is this?

-- all typography: used custom font for headers, numbers, main text
-- color palette: dark blue grey bg, violet elements and yellow accents
-- 5e DND charsheet
+This is a Stylus theme for Roll20, forked from Kirill S's incredible work originally posted [here](https://app.roll20.net/forum/post/7841113/show-off-your-style-2-the-stylening/?pageforid=8680812#post-8680812).
+I've made my own tweaks, added styles for several extra components, and shifted the theme to red.

+### What does this theme do?

+- **Overhauls the look and feel of the entire Roll20 playspace.**
+- **New typography** - Custom fonts have been included for headers, numbers, and main text, with several custom icons.
+Everything's less "default" feeling.
+- **Dark theme** - Modern, dark UI, with accents in the official DnD red.
+This affects most of the main elements of the player-facing UI.
+I haven't tested this as a DM.
+- **Cleaner chat** - More modern and easier to read.
+The chat panel has better spacing between blocks of text, and is easier to scan at a glance with clear numbers.
+- **5e DND charsheet** - Numerous tweaks to the 5E character sheet, making it tidier and clearer to read.

 ### Disclaimer
-I don't know how it will work with other sheets and games
+This hasn't been tested with any other sheets or games.
+This has also been designed primarily as a player, there may well be several DM-focused elements which are broken by this theme.